krittaprot/churn-prediction-catboost/README.md

 ## Overview

 Customer churn prediction is crucial for businesses to retain customers and maintain steady revenue.
 This project utilizes CatBoost, a powerful gradient boosting algorithm, to predict customer churn based on various features.

+## Details

+Please check out the medium article for more details and explanation: [Link](https://medium.com/@odeforodds/revealing-critical-features-in-customer-churn-with-catboost-a-practical-guide-27381359fd7f)